Bhives/TR-1/README.md

 # Personal interests:

   Most of my free time I like to spend by watching movies, playing video-games, reading books.
-Sometimes like to walk around in Minsk, rarely to travel far away, exploring new towns and cities, new edges.
+Most of their genres are speculative fiction, adventures and war history.
 Big fan of Star Wars universe.
+  Sometimes like to walk around in my city, exploring new places.
+Rarely prefer to travel far away, exploring new towns and cities, new edges.